For daily wit & wisdom, sign up for the Almanac newsletter.

 Mint has been long known as an herbal remedy, easing queasy stomachs, calming stress and anxiety, and promoting restful sleep.

-Peppermint tea has long been viewed as an excellent way to ease an upset stomach, calming the digestive tract and alleviating indigestion, gas, and cramps.
+Peppermint tea has long been viewed as an excellent way to ease an upset stomach, calm the digestive tract and alleviate indigestion, gas, and cramps.

 Mints are potent plants, full of phytocompounds that plants manufacture to protect themselves against harmful bacteria, viruses, and other assaults from the environments they evolved in.